chapel-lang/chapel-www/src/README.md

 ## Adding New Elements to Resources pages

 To add new resources to the resources pages, you will need to add entries to `data/publications.toml` file, any relevant resource files to the `static/` subdirectory, and possibly update the body of the `resources.md` page to render your resources.
 In any case, you'll need to add information about your new resource to `data/publications.toml`.
-Each resource is represented as a TOML table, with a unique 'slug' for a name.
-There are both mandatory and optional fields.
-The mandatory fields are:
-- a `title` field with the title of the resource
-- a `authors` field with the author(s) of the resource
-- a `venue` field with where the resource originally appeared
-- a `date` field with some information about when the resource was created
-- a `description` field with some information about what the resource is
-- a `type` field listing any types of artifact this resource contains, out of:
-  - "paper"
-  - "presentation"
-  - "video"
-  - "code"
-  - "misc"
-The optional fields are:
-- a `url` field with a link that will be attached to the title of the resource when rendered
-- a `slides` field with a link to a slide deck relevant to this resource.
-If this resource is included, the word "Slides" will appear within brackets following the name of the resource and will link to the provided URL.
-It can be an absolute link leading to an external website or a relative path to a file internal to the website.
-- a `video` field with a link to a video relevant to this resource.
-Like the `slides` field, this will cause the word "Video" to appear within brackets following the name of the resource.
-- a pair of fields, `extraLink` and `extraLinkText`, which contain a link and a name for that link to be rendered like the "Slides" and "Video" links.
-This is useful when you have an external resource that is neither a slide deck nor a video, or when you have multiple decks or videos.
-For example, you might specify `extraLinkText = "Demo"` and set `extraLink` to a link to an interactive demo for the resource.
+See comments in the `lint_artifacts.py` script for how this information should be formatted.

 ## Shortcodes